waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 ### Trigger ping

 In setups where multiple acoustic sensors are used it can be useful to control the pinging of each acoustic sensor individually.
 By setting the configuration `acoustic_enabled = false` the pinging of the DVL can be externally controlled.
-Up to 15 externally trigger commands can be queued by issuing the `trigger_ping` command.
+Up to 15 external trigger commands can be queued by issuing the `trigger_ping` command.
 The DVL will execute each ping in quick succession until no more commands are in the queue.

 ```
 {"command":"trigger_ping"}